raquo/Laminar/README.md

 ### Rendering

-When you create a element Laminar, the underlying real JS DOM element (`.ref`) is created at the same time.
+When you create a Laminar element, the underlying real JS DOM element (`.ref`) is created at the same time.
 However, it is initially detached from the DOM.
 That is, it does not appear in the document that the user sees.
 Such an element is _unmounted_.

 For the user to see this element we need to _mount_ it into the DOM by either adding it as a Modifier to another element that is (or at some point will become) _mounted_, or if we're dealing with the top element in our application's hierarchy, we ask Laminar to _render_ it into some container `dom.Element` that already exists on the page.
 Said container must not be managed by Laminar.